-Visiting a relative or friend in an aged care centre can be daunting at first, but we hope you’ll soon feel welcome as part of our SummitCare community.
-Visiting and being involved in the day-to-day activities of our centres can be a very positive experience for you, as well as a loved one you're visiting.
+Visiting a relative or friend in an aged care home can be daunting at first, but we hope you’ll soon feel welcome as part of our SummitCare community.
+Visiting and being involved in the day-to-day activities of our homes can be a very positive experience for you, as well as a loved one you're visiting.
 This information gives you some ideas to make your visiting time more rewarding.

 Events and festive days